Classifying spaces of infinity-sheaves: Weak Kan fibrations

+Unfortunately, \cref{defn:Kanfib} is not applicable in the situations of interest to us.
+In particular, none of the maps in the crucial \cref{prop:CisKan,prop:EPisKan,prop:SnisKan} satisfy \cref{defn:Kanfib}, so a result like Lurie~\cite[Theorem A.5.4.1]{Lurie.SAG} is not applicable.
+An explicit counterexample is provided by \cref{Kan.counterexample}.
+Therefore, we relax \cref{defn:Kanfib} to \cref{defn:wKan}.
+First, we define an appropriate generalization of the right lifting property.

-\begin{defn} Let $f : X \to Y$ be a Reedy fibration between Reedy fibrant simplicial spaces.
-We say that $f$ has the \emph{weak right lifting property} (weak RLP) with respect to a map $A \hookrightarrow B$ if for every commutative square
+\begin{definition} Let $f : X \to Y$ be a Reedy fibration between Reedy fibrant simplicial spaces.
+We say that $f$ has the \emph{weak right lifting property} (weak RLP) with respect to a map $i: A \hookrightarrow B$ (and $i$ has the weak LLP with respect to~$f$) if for every commutative square

 there is a lift $\widetilde{\alpha}$ as pictured, making the lower triangle commute strictly and the upper triangle commute \emph{up to a specified vertical homotopy}.
 Such a homotopy consists of a map of simplicial spaces